 In this compelling memoir, the author throws open a window on the true nature of Sicilians, explains how and why they turn to the Mafia and how desperate life was at the time.
-He tells with wry humor and brutal honesty of tragic young love; of how a school friend became an assassin; of politics and philosophy, cookery and cryptozoology.
+He tells with wry humour and brutal honesty of tragic young love; of how a school friend became an assassin; of politics and philosophy, cookery and cryptozoology.
 Frank Sinatra makes an appearance, as does the father of the modern Mafia, Don Caló Vizzini.
-Sicilian Shadows, Francesco Scannella’s first book, is an absorbing story of the loss of innocence, a homage to a homeland, and a history lesson about one of the most misunderstood societies in the world: light-years away from cosmopolitan Palermo and the paparazzi glitz of 1960s Italy.
+Sicilian Shadows, Francesco Scannella’s first book, is an absorbing story of the loss of innocence, a homage to a homeland, and a history lesson about one of the most misunderstood societies in the world: light years away from cosmopolitan Palermo and the paparazzi glitz of 1960s Italy.

 Hooper, John.
 The Italians.
 Viking, 2015.

 John Hooper’s entertaining and perceptive book is the ideal companion for anyone seeking to understand contemporary Italy and the unique character of the Italians.
 Fifteen years as a foreign correspondent based in Rome have sharpened Hooper’s observations, and he looks at the facts that lie behind the stereotypes, shedding new light on everything from the Italians’ bewildering politics to their love of life and beauty.
 Hooper persuasively demonstrates the impact of geography, history, and tradition on many aspects of Italian life, including football and Freemasonry, sex, food, and opera.

 Robb, Peter.
 Midnight in Sicily: On Art, Food, History, Travel and la Cosa Nostra.
 Picador, 2007.